openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 ### <a name="build_samples_windows"></a>Build the Sample Applications on Microsoft Windows

-The recommended Windows build environment is the following:
+The recommended Windows build environment includes:
 * Microsoft Windows 10,
 * Microsoft Visual Studio 2019,
 * CMake version 3.10 or higher.